murtazanarwar/Cohere/README.md

 Simply sign in at the login page with these credentials.
 # Project Overview

 Cohere is a Slack-style collaboration hub for industry teams and professionals.
-Cohere unifies real-time chat, threaded discussions, public knowledge feeds, and granular role-based permissions in one sleek, scalable workspace, so your organization can innovate faster, stay aligned, and build stronger professional networks.
+Cohere unifies real-time chat, threaded discussions, and granular role-based permissions in one sleek, scalable workspace, so your organization can innovate faster, stay aligned, and build stronger professional networks.
 ## 🖥️ Tech Stack

 **💻 Client:**